megha-anand/megha-anand.github.io/experience.md

 >
 > * Computational study on doped oxides as stable materials for oxygen reduction reaction.
 > * Develop new methods for homogeneous catalysis using data intensive approaches.
+> * In silico catalyst discovery for electrochemical oxidation of molecular nitrogen to nitrates.
 > * Active learning to discover molecular catalysts for challenging homogeneous reactions.

 ---